 I accept donations on Venmo @C-Darling.
 These donations go to the Yoga based charity Give Back Yoga Foundation, with a company match.

-Creating space for coming together through yoga – in breath, body, mind, heart, spirit, and community – has become a devotional practice for me over the years.
-My yoga journey began in 1996 while I was in graduate school and needing a way to find a way to increase both strength and relaxation in my body.
-For many years, I reaped the benefits of my physical asana practice.
-Then, in 2010, a radical shift in my life situation uprooted me in a profound emotional and spiritual way, and my yoga practice deepened to include meditation and inward exploration.
+My personal yoga journey began in 1997 with physical asana practice while I was in graduate school and needing a way to find a way to increase both strength and relaxation in my body.
+In 2010 a radical shift in my life uprooted me in a profound emotional and spiritual way, and my yoga practice deepened to include meditation and inward, energetic exploration.

-My yoga journey evolved again in 2021 as it brought me through the heartbreaking loss of a loved one to Covid.
-This further deepened my practice and inspired me to become certified as a teacher through the Mount Madonna Institute.
-I am honored to share the practices of yoga with others on their individual paths of transformation, as I continue mine.
+I am honored to share the practices of yoga with others on their individual paths of transformation, as I continue on mine.
 May we walk together a while in our journeys.
 Namasté.

 Kent has an MFA in Fine Art.
 He is an artist, a teacher and a yoga studio owner.
 With three decades of experience instructing practitioners and teachers in Hatha Yoga, Kent and his studio Willow Glen Yoga, remain to this day a significant resource of insightful knowledge in the practice of yoga.
 Kent holds certifications from several schools and lineages of yoga and has studied with many contemporary masters.
 He strongly believes in the health benefits of breath-based movement methods and the yogic arts.
 A debilitating back injury led him to the therapeutic aspects of Hatha Yoga many years ago.
 For Kent it has been and continues to be a life long quest to unify the body and the mind.